evhub/coconut/DOCS.md

 While Coconut syntax is based off of Python 3, Coconut code compiled in universal mode (the default `--target`), and the Coconut compiler, should run on any Python version `>= 2.6` on the `2.x` branch or `>= 3.2` on the `3.x` branch.

-_Note: The tested against implementations are [CPython](https://www.python.org/) `2.6, 2.7, 3.2, 3.3, 3.4, 3.5` and [PyPy](http://pypy.org/) `2.7, 3.2`._
+_Note: The tested against implementations are [CPython](https://www.python.org/) `2.6, 2.7, 3.2, 3.3, 3.4, 3.5, 3.6` and [PyPy](http://pypy.org/) `2.7, 3.2`._

 As part of Coconut's cross-compatibility efforts, Coconut adds in new Python 3 built-ins and overwrites Python 2 built-ins to use the Python 3 versions where possible.
 Additionally, Coconut also overrides some Python 3 built-ins for optimization purposes.
 If access to the Python versions is desired, the old built-ins can be retrieved by prefixing them with `py_`.

-Finally, while Coconut will try to compile Python-3-specific syntax to its universal equivalent, the follow constructs have no equivalent in Python 2, and require a target of at least `3` to be specified to be used:
+Finally, while Coconut will try to compile Python-3-specific syntax to its universal equivalent, the following constructs have no equivalent in Python 2, and require the specification of a target of at least `3` to be used:
 - destructuring assignment with `*`s (use Coconut pattern-matching instead),
 - the `nonlocal` keyword,
 - `exec` used in a context where it must be a function,